terms and conditions

 8.3 The school will be liable for the cost of cancelled lessons where less than 10 full working days' notice has been provided (this includes lessons cancelled by the school at short notice due to strike action and other similar unplanned circumstances – see section 5.5).

-8.4 Partial reduction of provision totalling not more than 50% of total services
+8.4 Partial reduction of provision comprising not more than 75% of the contracted amount

-8.6 Cancellation charges will only be calculated after the successful and complete collection of musical instruments allocated to that provision within the Order Form: Schedule 2.
+8.6 Cancellation charges will only be calculated after the successful and complete collection of musical instruments allocated to that provision within the Order Form.
 Missing instruments will be added to the total cancellation charge and added at their full economic replacement cost.

 8.6.1 SFE will exercise discretionary powers where necessary when considering cancellation charges.